Particular/docs.particular.net/persistence/sql/dialect-postgresql.md

 ### Token Authentication

 To connect using token credentials, a User ID must be supplied in the connection string with the password supplied from the access token.
 Given that the token is only short-lived, a [data source builder must be utilized to handle password refreshes](https://devblogs.microsoft.com/dotnet/using-postgre-sql-with-dotnet-and-entra-id/).
-The following example uses Azure Entra ID.
+The following example uses Microsoft Entra ID.

 snippet: SqlPersistenceUsagePostgreSqlEntra